British player living in the UK. Currently playing as 1 dan. Received 4 dan certificate in 1991.

 Just Enough Japanese Volume Two: December 2015

-Just Enough Japanese Volume Three: TBD (to be determined)
+Just Enough Japanese Volume Three: April 2019

 When I was in Japan, I used to watch Go programs on Japanese TV and I have a collection of DVD recordings.
 I used to browse through Second-hand bookshops in Tokyo? and I have a large collection of second-hand Japanese go books.